This post may contain affiliate links. If you shop from one of our links, we may earn a commission.

-Save this list of kids lunch recipes to make packing and serving healthy kids lunches easy each week.
+Save this list of kids lunch recipes to make packing and serving healthy kids lunches a little easier each week.
 With make-ahead and freezer-friendly options to serve to the kids at home or packed, these ideas will take some of the challenge out of the midday meal (or I hope they will at least!).

 Kids Lunch Recipes

-TIP: You can of course eat these foods yourself too—parents deserve yummy food too!
+TIP: You can of course eat these foods yourself, too!

 One of my very favorite ways to get ahead for lunches is to rely on healthy muffins or quick bread as the main, then add simple sides like fruits and veggies, cheese, cottage cheese, yogurt, or even a smoothie to round things out.